Xebra Brands Granted Trademarks for Vicious Citrus™ Cannabis Infused Lemonade

 VANCOUVER, BC, Oct.
-26, 2021 /PRNewswire/ - Xebra Brands Ltd. ("Xebra"), a cannabis company, is pleased to announce that it has been granted the trademark for its Vicious CitrusTM cannabis infused Lemonade, for both the name and corresponding slogan, "Lemonade for RenegadesTM".
+26, 2021 /PRNewswire/ - Xebra Brands Ltd. ("Xebra") (CSE: XBRA), a cannabis company, is pleased to announce that it has been granted the trademark for its Vicious CitrusTM cannabis infused Lemonade, for both the name and corresponding slogan, "Lemonade for RenegadesTM".

 The Vicious CitrusTM trademark has been granted in Australia, Brazil, Chile, Ecuador, Israel, Jamaica, Mexico, Norway, New Zealand, Peru, Switzerland, United Kingdom and the European Union.
 In addition, applications for the name and slogan have been filed in Argentina, Canada, South Africa, USA, Uruguay and Zimbabwe.